Novel algorithms for

 reliably identifying these assemblies is a

 challenging problem.
-In a recent paper in
+In this paper in

 BMC Biology we compared several recently proposed